-Creating a relationship between time, movement, and light, Vicki DaSilva’s work plays with the physicality of light as well as the shaping of spaces and perception.
+Creating a relationship between time, movement, and light, Vicki DaSilva’s photographic works play with the physicality of light as well as the shaping of spaces and perception.
 There is a temporality and performative aspect to her work that becomes apparent during the process of making the photographs.
-This sometimes leads to chance encounters with spectators who become random and unplanned participants.
+This leads to chance encounters with spectators who become random and unplanned participants.

 The works do not have any deeper conceptual meaning than their immediate aesthetic impact, though, for Vicki, looking back at her work over the years evokes an intimate shared experience of making work as a couple.
 Since 1987, every photo was made in collaboration with her husband Antonio: Vicki as the creator and Antonio as the technician.

 Vicki was born in 1960 in Bethesda, Maryland, USA and began making time exposure photographs in 1980 during her undergraduate fine art studies at Kutztown University of PA.
 Vicki experimented with time exposures through trial and error, coining the early photographs as light graffiti.
-During her undergraduate studies, Vicki met Keith Haring, who grew up in Kutztown.
-After receiving her BFA from Kutztown University in 1983, Vicki moved to New York City and was heavily influenced by Haring, among others, and the convergence of street and graffiti art during the birth of hip-hop.
+After receiving her BFA from Kutztown University in 1983, Vicki moved to New York City and was heavily influenced by both postmodern art and the convergence of street and graffiti art during the birth of hip-hop.
 This significant time period led to a lifetime passion and dedication to creating light graffiti and light painting photographs.

-In the mid 80s, Vicki did an internship and later worked as an assistant for several years with internationally acclaimed performance artist Joan Jonas.
+In 1981, Vicki did an internship and later worked as an assistant for several years with internationally acclaimed performance artist Joan Jonas.
 Through Jonas, she was introduced to many artists including Richard Serra, for whom she worked as a personal assistant throughout the 80s.
 Vicki’s work evolved during this time, and in the late 80s and early 90s, she began to use 4ft and eventually 8ft fluorescent lamps to make light paintings and has continued to use this medium along with a variety of hand held fluorescent lamps for her light graffiti works.